An original article by Decision Free Solutions

 To make optimal use of available expertise throughout the organisation, first the goals to be achieved (as an organisation, within a team or project) have to be both transparent (understood the same by all involved) and objective (it should be clear when it is achieved).
 The best available expertise to achieve these goals has to be identified, and then the conditions have to be created to optimally make use of this expertise.

-To optimally make use of expertise — of the skills and talents employees take to their job — two challenges have to be overcome:
+To optimally make use of expertise — of the skills and talents employees take to their job — two preconditions have to be fulfilled:

-- All types of decision making have to be minimised (hierarchical decision making and as frequently found in rules, procedures, protocols, best practices, checklists and contracts)
+- All forms of decision making is to be minimised (hierarchical, and as found in rules, protocols, procedures, etc.) — as these ignore or suppress available expertise

 Ad 1: Whenever choices are made which are not fully substantiated to contribute to achieving a goal, the risk this goal will not be achieved increases.
 This is what is so often problematic about hierarchical decision making, and rules and protocols.
 These often are, or contain, choices which can’t be fully substantiated, and which in turn hamper or prevent the utilisation of available skills and talents.
 These different types of decision making both cause frustration and negatively affect organisational performance.

 In many organisations control is like a teacher on a playground telling kids not to climb the climbing frame